 Pitching to Playlists

-As of mid-2018, all artists are able to pitch their music directly to Spotify in the hope of having their song placed on a Spotify-curated playlist.
+As of mid-2018, all artists are able to promote your music and pitch their music directly to Spotify in the hope of having their song placed on a Spotify-curated playlist.
 The best part, it takes just a few minutes and can all be done right from within your Spotify For Artists account.
 The most important things to note are:

 • You can only pitch one song at a time per release, so if you have an EP or an album you can only select one song from the project